 More Intensive Special Day Class (MI)

-Services include intensive instruction for students with a severe disability.
+Services include more intensive instruction for students with a severe disability.
 Intensive instruction includes a higher staff/student ratio than what is typical of a Less Intensive (LI) program.
 There is also more individual and small group instruction provided by a credentialed special education teacher and support staff.
 The functional curriculum follows California State Content Standards as outlined in the SEACO (Special Education Administrators of County Offices).
 The curriculum guide and assessments are significantly modified.
-These students will typically take the CAPA (California Alternate Performance Assessment) instead of the grade-level based SBAC tests, and typically score below basic or far below basic when compared to other students with special needs.
+These students will typically take the CAA (California Alternate Assessment) instead of the grade-level based SBAC tests, and typically score below basic or far below basic when compared to other students with special needs.
 The overall focus of the program is the development of learning to learn skills including compliance, attending, participation and the improvement of functional life skills in order to maximize independence while integrating individual and small group instruction addressing core academics.
 Opportunities for inclusion within a general education classroom are encouraged and implemented as appropriate for each student.

 Counseling Enhanced Program (CEP)